-So I think I’m about to make a lot of new best friends with this recipe.
+So ya, I think I’m about to make a lot of new best friends with this recipe.

-It’s been so long since I’ve had real nutella that I completely forgot just how good it is.
+It’s been so long since I’ve had real Nutella that I completely forgot just how good it is.
 That is, until I made my own.
 I mentioned it just once on Facebook and the response was overwhelming.
-So I think after today, I’ll be just a tad bit more popular with the clean eating crowd.
-Don’t ya think?
+So I think after today, I’ll be just a tad bit more popular with the healthy recipe crowd.

 It’s funny, I was so sure that Mini Chef would go crazy for this stuff.
 Not so!!
 He won’t touch it!
-But that’s okay, it’s just more for the grownups around here.
+But that’s okay, that just means there’s more for the grownups around here.
 Although technically, I’m not sure that’s a good thing.
 This is definitely a once in a while treat.
 Not something you can eat every day, particularly if you are trying to lose any weight.
 But once in a while, this stuff is incredible!

-But my theory is that if we can sometimes enjoy the things we love and still have them be clean and healthy, not only will we benefit health-wise, but also emotionally.
+My theory is that if we can sometimes enjoy the things we love and still have them be clean eating, healthy foods, not only will we benefit health-wise, but also emotionally.
 Because let’s face it.
-Losing weight or regaining health is all one big mental head game.
+Losing weight or working on general health is all one big mental head game.

 P.S. – This would make a really yummy cake frosting!